Lighthaven · Berkeley, CA

 Pope Innocent VIII is dead.

 Conclave 1492 is a 40-person negotiation exercise set during the papal election of 1492, the most complex, high-stakes political event of the Renaissance.
 Play an ambitious cardinal, a mighty king, a daring queen, or a lowly Vatican functionary.
 You'll arrive with allies, rivals, secrets, and leverage, but so will everyone else.
-Over several weeks of evening sessions, you'll scheme, bargain, cross, double-cross, and occasionally pray for salvation.
+Over four afternoons, you'll scheme, bargain, cross, double-cross, and occasionally pray for salvation.
 And halfway through, one of you will be crowned Pope.
 If you aspire to be the next Borgia, Medici, or Ferdinand of Aragon — or if you aspire to defeat them — this is your training ground.
 Negotiate the future of the world.

 Most of the characters are closely based on real historical figures, actual people who lived through the events of 1492, with resources, relationships, and goals drawn from the historical record.
 But some characters and some issues have been moved around in time, to fill the room with the most interesting people and put all the most important tensions on the table.
 For example, some of the cardinals in our game didn’t become cardinals until after 1492, and some issues are up for debate early.
 This is an alternate history, not a reconstruction.